suhaslohit/SuhasLohit.github.io/_pages/about.md

 I am a PhD candidate in Electrical Engineering at Arizona State University.
 I work with [Prof. Pavan Turaga](https://pavanturaga.com/) in the Geometric Media Lab.

-My research interests are in computer vision and inverse problems in imaging using deep learning and Riemannian geometry.
+I am interested in solving problems in computer vision and computational imaging.
+I design algorithms for these problems using deep learning and sometimes using fancier tools like Riemannian geometry.